-Stresses greater than those listed in Table 5 may cause permanent damage to the device.
+Stresses greater than those listed may cause permanent damage to the device.
 This is a stress rating only, and functional operation of the device at these or any other conditions outside those indicated in the operational sections of this specification is not implied.
 Exposure to absolute maximum rating conditions for extended periods may adversely affect reliability.